tjbergstrom/traffic/readme.md

             - Just the needed properties of MobileNet.

 - ```vid_inputs/```
-    - Video files that you want to process,
+    - Video files that you want to process.
+Should be .mp4

 - ```vid_outputs/```
-    - Where the video files get saved after processing.
+    - The saved processed videos, can be either .avi or .mp4

 <br>